- Home

 House of Horrors for mortgage borrowers

-If you have rolled onto your mortgage provider’s Standard Variable Rate (SVR), or you might be about to when your current deal ends, it is definitely worth having a look around to see if you can save money by remortgaging.
-A few five-year deals at rates below 5% have crept onto the market in recent weeks, so these could be worth investigating if you are keen to fix as soon as possible – find out more in our article Five-year mortgage fixes dip below 5%.
+If you have rolled onto your mortgage provider’s Standard Variable Rate (SVR), or you might be about to, when your current deal ends, it is definitely worth having a look around to see if you can save money by remortgaging.

 If you can afford to, you might also want to consider overpaying your mortgage to reduce the amount you owe, but make sure you keep a savings buffer in place so that you have some spare cash available in case of any unexpected expenses.
 Learn more about some of the pros and cons of overpaying your mortgage in our guide Should I overpay my mortgage?

 If you’re finding it hard to cover your mortgage costs, get in touch with your lender as soon as possible.
-They may be able to provide you with options that could help you reduce your monthly payments, for example, lengthening your mortgage term.
+They may be able to provide you with options that could help you reduce your monthly payments, such as lengthening your mortgage term.
 Find out more in our article What can you do if you can’t pay your mortgage?

 Invasion of the identity-snatching scammers

 While Halloween may be a time for dressing up as someone or something else, there are fraudsters out there already faking their identity all year round to trick thousands of people out of their money.
-Scammers defrauded victims of over £1.2 billion in 2022 alone.
+Criminals stole £1.17 billion through unauthorised and authorised fraud in 2024, according to banking trade body UK Finance, broadly unchanged from 2023.

 Three of the most popular scams at the moment include: